y0Phoenix/Smoothy/Help.md

 ## Helpful Info <a name="helpfulinfo"></a>
 * Smoothy will automatically disconnect from the VC in `30 minutes` on Idle

+* If Smoothy Crashes it will join back the VC if disconnected and play the song that was playing with any other songs and info

 * Smoothy is being developed by `Eugene` alone, and will occasionally crash .Please be patient with crashes and help by DMing `Eugene#3399` or by creating an issue at https://github.com/y0Phoenix/Smoothy with context.
 Any help is much appreciated! :)

 * Smoothy has a variety of different commands associated with playing music you can check them out at [Commands](#commands)